-- Forward facing weight range: 22-65lbs (seats made before 2015 may have a lower minimum weight; always follow the manual that came with your seat).
+- Forward facing weight range: 22-65 pounds (seats made before 2015 may have a lower minimum weight; always follow the manual that came with your seat).

-- Lowest harness position: 6″ with infant insert
+- Lowest harness position: 6 inches with infant insert

 - Expiration: 10 years

-- Lower anchor weight limit: 45 lbs (Note: older models of this seat have a 42 lower anchor weight limit.
+- Lower anchor weight limit: 45 pounds (Older models of this seat have a 42 pound lower anchor weight limit.
 Please verify your seat’s limit in the manual before installing with this method.)